FaZeDrug/cse15l-lab-reports/labreport3.md

 in touch with us later on the subject.
 ```

 This use of -v with grep searches for lines in the file ` stringsearch-data/technical/government/Media/5_Legal_Groups.txt` and prints the linesthat do not contain the string "legal".
+This is useful if I wanted to see the lines that exclude "legal", since that is mentioned a lot in the file.

 Another command I have used is this: